 An emphasis on research and knowledge creation distinguishes a Ph.D. from other degrees offered at Stern.
-The Ph.D. program deepens a student's understanding of a field of study and research methods and prepares the student to conduct independent investigations.
+The Ph.D. program deepens a student's understanding of a field of study and research methods and prepares them to become active contributors to the research environment by conducting independent investigations.
 Each Ph.D. dissertation makes an original and significant contribution to knowledge.

 The Doctor of Philosophy Program is primarily intended to prepare students for faculty positions at leading academic institutions.
 Business schools have a continuing demand for Ph.D. graduates, and we are proud of our placement record.
-In fact, Stern consistently places among the top 25 U.S. business schools in the doctoral rating category of the Financial Times Global M.B.A. rankings, a measure of both the quality and number of our Ph.D. placements.
-Recent placements in U.S. universities include Carnegie Mellon University, Columbia University, Dartmouth College (Tuck), Harvard University, Hong Kong University of Science and Technology, Massachusetts Institute of Technology, the University of Michigan, Northwestern University, Stanford University, the University of California at Berkeley, the University of Chicago, the University of Pennsylvania (Wharton), and Yale University, and in foreign universities such as INSEAD and London Business School.
+In fact, Stern consistently places among the top business schools.
+Recent placements in U.S. universities include Carnegie Mellon University, Columbia University (GSB), Duke University (Fuqua), Dartmouth College (Tuck), Harvard Business School, Hong Kong University of Science and Technology, Northwestern University (Kellogg), the University of California at Berkeley, the University of Chicago, and the University of Pennsylvania (Wharton), and in foreign universities such as the London School of Economics, and Bocconi University.